Honduras 19th Century Postal Service

 Picture postcards became popular just a few years before the first World War.
 Before that there just weren't many tourists from the United States.
 Banana boats were not set up for upscale tourist travel to say the least.
 That left two ports of departure, New York or San Francisco.
 A ticket from New York to Amapala via Panama aboard a posh mail steamer cost $3700 in 2020 US dollars... far more than passage to Paris or Rome.

 So as we approach 1910 in Honduras three things are of note:

 1. Nearly half of all mail handled was international to the United States or Europe.
 These are the most common classic Honduran covers.

 2. Far less common was internal mail at the local rate.
 Here the "haves" exchanged printed cards of celebration, introduction or condolences.

 3. Only the privileged few had been taught to read and write.

 Newly improved road from the capital city to the Pacific coast.
 1900.

-The author wishes to thank his collecting mentor of many years, the internationally famous author and expert on Honduras philately, Richard Washburn.
+We wish to thank our collecting mentor of many years, the internationally famous author and expert on Honduras philately, Richard Washburn.
 Richard lived and collected in Honduras for thirty five years.
 His patient help and renowned Honduras collection are without equal.

-Honduras Postal Jottings by Irving Grren in Mainsheet March 1975 p.
+Honduras Postal Jottings by Irving Green in Mainsheet March 1975 p.
 76.